-- 1. Any territorial restrictions within the Union or rules with an equivalent effect in licensing agreements or in payment card scheme rules for issuing payment cards or acquiring card-based payment transactions shall be prohibited. - 2. [...] - 3.
-Any requirement or obligation to obtain a country specific licence or authorisation to operate on a cross-border basis or rule with an equivalent effect in licensing agreements or in payment card schemes rules for issuing payment cards or acquiring payment card-based payment transactions shall be prohibited. - 4.
-The obligations referred to in the previous paragraphs of this Article shall apply from 6 months after the entry into force of this Regulation.
+- Any territorial restrictions within the Union or rules with an equivalent effect in licensing agreements or in four party-payment card scheme rules for issuing payment cards or acquiring card-based payment transactions shall be prohibited. - Any requirement or obligation to obtain a country specific licence or authorisation to operate on a cross-border basis or rule with an equivalent effect in licensing agreements or in four party-payment card schemes rules for issuing payment cards or acquiring payment card-based payment transactions shall be prohibited.